How Should I Wear my Kilt Outfit?

 Kilt Hose, Sgian Dubh, and Flashes:

 Kilt hose are a must when wearing a kilt.
 Normal dress socks just won't substitute a pair of fine hose.
 Depending on the style, you'll either be folding your hose down once or twice to get the length correct.
 The hose should sit just below your knee bone allowing the kilt and socks to show the wearer's knees in between.
 Many hose styles like our "Piper's Hose" have a thicker cuff on the socks which is folded twice, while our "Solid Knit" hose are have a thinner cuff and are only folded down once.
 Make sure that both socks are folded evenly on your legs so their height matches.
-A sgian dubh is a decorative knife that rests in the right sock of the wearer.
+A sgian dubh is a decorative knife that rests in the sock of the wearer.
+You wear it based on whichever is your dominant side (left or right handed).
 The handle should be pushed down just enough to see the decorative stone or engraving.
 Your flashes should sit directly underneath the cuff of the hose and lay flat against the side of your calf.
 If your flashes have a loop in them, you'll want to have a small bit of the loop showing evenly on both strips.
 Make sure none of the elastic is peeking out from under the hose and that the flashes remain level on both legs.
 I find it best to store the flashes laying flat to protect them from wrinkles.

 The footwear of a kilt outfit is very important both to the functionality and elegance of the uniform.
 The ghillie brogue shoe wears just like a normal dress shoe.
 Just order your American size & we will ship the British equivalent. (i.e. if you order an American 10 we will send a size 9).
 An occasional polish on the leather of your shoes will look very smart at any event.
 As for the ghillie laces, there are a few different ways of tying them, but here is my preference: